Jessica Green (actress): Life and career

-She attended the 45th Saturn Awards at the Avalon Hollywood, Los Angeles in 2019, to represent The Outpost, which was nominated for Best Fantasy Television Series 2019, losing out to Game of Thrones.
+She attended the 45th Saturn Awards at the Avalon Hollywood, Los Angeles in 2019, to represent The Outpost, which was nominated for Best Fantasy Television Series 2019 but lost to A Game of Thrones.

 Green resumed filming of the third season of The Outpost in Serbia in late 2020, alongside fellow actors Jake Stormoen and Anand Desai-Barochia.
-The CW announced that series 3 of The Outpost will be extended by a further 13 episodes in 2020.
+The CW announced that the third season would be extended by a further 13 episodes in 2020.
+The fourth and final season premiered on July 15, 2021.

-In 2022, Green joined the cast of upcoming film Air Jordan a project involving Ben Affleck, Matt Damon, Jason Bateman and Gustaf Skarsgård.
+In 2022, Green joined the cast of the film Air, involving Ben Affleck, Matt Damon, Jason Bateman, and Gustaf Skarsgård.